Skip to main content

 Email management software tackles the often overwhelming task of handling customer email inquiries.
 It offers features like automated ticket creation and routing, team collaboration tools, and prewritten responses.

-The Georgia Housing Voucher Program (GHVP) used to manage emails with shared inboxes that made it difficult to take ownership of tickets and maintain accountability.
+The Georgia Housing Voucher Program (GHVP) used to manage emails with shared inboxes which made it difficult to take ownership of tickets and maintain accountability.
 Switching to an email management system allowed the GHVP to gain full visibility of its workflows.
 Staff can take control of email requests and communicate with coworkers when collaboration is required.

 5. Text (SMS) messaging